kwurst/CS-401/Syllabus.md

 Your group will give presentations on your progress.
 The expectations for the progress reports will change as the course progresses.
 The presentations may include design or code reviews, reports on project organization and structure, or simple status reports.
 All members of your group are expected to contribute equally to the presentations.

 ## Blog
 You will be required to keep a blog about your part of the project and your experiences in this class.
-Your blog must be publicly accessible[^1], and will be aggregated on the [CS@Worcester Blog](http://cs.worcester.edu/blog/) and the [Teaching Open Source Planet](http://planet.teachingopensource.org/).
+Your blog must be publicly accessible[^1], and will be aggregated on the <a href="http://cs.worcester.edu/blog/" target="_blank">CS@Worcester Blog</a> and the <a href="http://planet.teachingopensource.org/" target="_blank">Teaching Open Source Planet</a>.

 [^1]: If there is a reason why your name cannot be publicly associated with this course, you may blog under a pseudonym.
 You must see me to discuss the details, but your blog must still be publicly accessible and aggregated, and you must inform me of your pseudonym.